AyazSaiyed/autoreply-whatsapp-greetings/README.md

 git clone https://github.com/AyazSaiyed/autoreply-whatsapp-greetings.git
 ```

-Check if you have downloaded the chromedriver, if not than don't worry, script will handle that process.
+Check if you have downloaded the chromedriver for mac or windows, if not than not to worry, script will handle that process too.
 -----------

 1) Go to project directory & run the django server - <b>python3 manage.py runserver</b>